-When we talk about indexing and crawling content on the Web, it’s usually within the context of pages being ranked on the basis of a number of signals found on Web pages that might be ranked in response to queries.
+When we talk about indexing and crawling content on the Web, it’s usually within the context of pages being ranked based on many signals found on Web pages that might be ranked in response to queries.
 Google has told us that the future of search involves Knowledge Bases, and the indexing of Things, Not Strings.
 Gianluca Fiorelli explored Google’s ideas of Search in the Knowledge Graph Era earlier this week.

 A few years back, I wrote some posts about some Google Patents that explored how Google might be extracting and visualizing facts, and using Data Janitors to process that information and clean it up and sort it.
 Google was granted another patent this week that’s very much related, looking at how Google might understand locations for places collected from Web pages.
 One of the inventors, Andrew Hogue, gave this Google Tech Talk presentation last year: